 To create a HTTPS connection, a web server requires an SSL Certificate that you will need to purchase from a certified authority and install on the server.
 The certificate is normally valid for a year and needs to be renewed annually.

 You can tell if a website has an SSL certificate installed by checking that the URL starts https:// and there is a green padlock or tick.
-These are both signs to show that the data will be encrypted, so users should tread carefully when using sites that don’t have that symbol.
+These are both signs that the data will be encrypted.

 Keep your passwords safe

 Passwords are necessary to prevent unauthorised access to your computer, email, website and other accounts.
 If your password falls into the wrong hands it could affect more people than just you.